Home Desserts Peanut Butter Cake (Old-Fashioned Recipe)

 Instructions

-• Preheat the oven to 350 degrees Fahrenheit.
-Prepare a rimmed baking sheet by greasing it with butter.
+• Preheat the oven to 350 degrees Fahrenheit and grease a rimmed half-sheet baking tray (18×13-inch) with butter.

-• Using a large bowl and whisk, combine the flour, sugar, and baking soda.
-Then, mix in the milk, eggs, and vanilla with a hand mixer.
-(Low speed) Mix until smooth.
+• In a large bowl, whisk the flour, sugar, and baking soda.
+Then, mix in the milk, eggs, and vanilla with a hand mixer on low speed until smooth.
+Set aside.

 • Add the water, butter, oil, and peanut butter to a saucepan.
-Cook over medium heat, stirring regularly, for approximately 5 minutes.
-Once the mixture is smooth, add it to the flour mixture.
-Combine.
+Cook over medium heat, stirring regularly, for approximately 5 minutes until smooth.

-• Pour the batter mixture into the greased baking sheet.
-Spread evenly.
+• Pour the peanut butter liquid into the flour bowl.
+Whisk until smooth then pour the batter into the greased baking sheet.

 • Remove the icing from the heat and pour it over the cake while it’s still warm.
 Then slice, serve, and enjoy!